GabrielMontplaisir/Folder-Clone/README.md

-# Folder-Clone
+# Folder Clone
-A Google Apps Script designed to allow the user to copy Google Drive folders, since Google doesn't allow it by default.
-Currently doesn't work because it needs to be published as an Add-on.
+A Google Apps Script designed to allow the user to copy Google Drive folders.
 This is a script I created in order to solve one of Google Drive's most frustraing "non-feature": The inability to copy an entire folder.
 This document is already loaded with the script.
 You can easily just start using it in just a few clicks.

 What you can do with this script: